microsoft/autogen/README.md

 :fire: Nov 1: AutoGen is the top trending repo on GitHub in October 2023.

-:tada: Oct 03: AutoGen spins off from FLAML on Github and has a major paper update (first version on Aug 16).
+:tada: Oct 03: AutoGen spins off from FLAML on GitHub and has a major paper update (first version on Aug 16).

 <!-- :tada: Aug 16: Paper about AutoGen on [arxiv](https://arxiv.org/abs/2308.08155). -->